dmouscher/nomic/Game_4/rules-s.md

 Players may on any turn, once per round, request the removal of an emoji from the game.
 This request is done in #actions.
 A vote is then called in #actions  to determine if the emoji is removed or stays.
 Simple majority vote determines the outcome.
 The vote ends at the end of the current turn.
 A removal request cannot be made 6 hours before the end of a turn.

+## 341

+All players start with 9 marbles.
+Players who lose all their marbles cannot gain points or perform actionable actions for 1 turn.
+Players gain a marble for every turn they are inactive up to a maximum of 9.
+Marbles are tradable if both parties agree in actions, and players cannot trade away all their marbles.
+Marbles have a random Type when created.

+Players who collect a marble of each type can trade them in for an Infinity Marble and get 5 points.
+Infinity marbles can be consumed to replace a die roll with a fixed value for one event.

 ## 601

 If you publically indulge in prose, then you can have 10 beans when you do so.